 If things go wrong, your insurer may either repair or replace the items that have been lost or damaged, depending on the terms of your policy.
 You may also have the choice of receiving a cash settlement for the amount of money agreed in your policy.

 General insurance does not include health or life insurance.
-For information on these visit Private Healthcare Australia or the Financial Services Council's Lifewise website.
+For information on these visit Private Healthcare Australia or the Financial Services Council.
 ASIC’s MoneySmart site also offers guidance on these types of products.

 Buying peace of mind